ThomasBurleson/angularjs-gsTimelines/README.md

 ## Using Greensock (GSAP) Timelines

-Leveraging the power of the Greensock Animation Platform (GSAP) and the timeline features provided in TimelineLite, we can implement choreographed animations in JavaScript and in our HTML DSL.
+Leveraging the power of the Greensock Animation Platform (GSAP) and the timeline features provided in TimelineLite, we can implement choreographed animations in JavaScript and in our Timeline DSL.

 > DSL: is an acronym for 'domain specific language'.
 In our case the DSL is intended to be used in HTML markup as a *designer-like* facade to Timeline features; features that are themselves layered on top of AngularJS ngAnimate features.